commfish/BSAI_crab_assessments/BBRKC/bbrkc_26f/readme_26f.md

 gmacs -mcmc 500000 -mcsave 1000 -nox (this means don't show vector and gradient values in function minimizer screen report) (see below for time)
+# for model 26.0 on desktop took 45 hours

 # for projections
 Need to run mcmc above to get .psv file for projections